doyousketch2/eAWB/README.md

 4 seems to be a good amount, but you can set it higher or lower,
 if you prefer more, or less, filtering.

+*Some images may need more aggressive filtering.*

+If the color appears *off*, Undo,
+look at histogram for each of the colors,
+and decide if it needs more in the highlights or the shadows.

 ![image](https://pbs.twimg.com/media/DTzLQn_WAAESxH9?format=jpg)